waterbuffalo13/micromanage/README.md

 # The Approach

-I need to create an application that provides a lot of utility and enjoyment for the end-user so that people have a reason to contribute to the data source.
+I need to create an application that provides a lot of utility and is enjoyable to use for the end-user so that people have a reason to contribute to the data source.

 - To-do list: Set out some goals for the day and tick them off as you go along.
 - Habit-Tracking: You want a six-pack?
 That's cool mayn!
 How much do you bench?
 What?!
 What do you mean you don't go to the gym?